 - Why all these links to other sites?

 - Just lists of artists, albums and tracks would, let's be honest, a bit dull.
 The links increase the site's usefulness to visitors, who can look up encyclopedic information on Wikipedia for notable artists and albums, while Prog Archives covers nearly all bands ever played on the show and offers user reviews.
 Bandcamp and Spotify complement both sites and (usually) allow listening to entire albums.

 - What about track and show lengths?

 - Track lengths are taken from Prog Archives or – if not available there – from Wikipedia, Bandcamp, Discogs, Google, or elsewhere.
 Lengths can vary between sources.
-A show's music length is the sum of the tracks' lengths and differs from the actual amount of music due to fade in/out, variations between recordings, etc. And of course the total show length, not tracked on this site, includes presentation by the host.
+A show's music length is the sum of the tracks' lengths and differs from the actual amount of music due to fade in/out, variations between recordings, etc. And of course the total show length, not tracked on this site, includes presentation by the host and (sometimes) commercial breaks.

 - Why an English site about a Dutch programme?

 - Because all sites and tools I build or am involved with are in English, it is just second nature.
 The long-term plan is to make the site bi-lingual, but that also requires changing the technology under the hood.
 Don't hold your breath.